frPropose a project

 Notable results, largely influenced by the involvement of parents and the student’s community

-The 197 selected schools were randomized into three groups, based on specific school characteristics:
+The 197 selected schools were randomized into three groups:

 • the first treatment arm of 50 schools randomly assigned to the SBAE program only